 - GBIF (Global Information Biodiversity Facility) Ebbe Nielsen Prize (2013) awarded to researchers that “combine biosystematics and biodiversity informatics in an exciting and novel way”.

 He also played key roles in high-profile outreach initiatives.
 For example, he led and curated the current permanent exhibition on biodiversity, evolution and conservation of “Museo Nacional de Ciencias Naturales” in Madrid.
 He also curated the opening session of the 2020 European Green Week, as part of the celebrations of the 2020 Lisbon Green Capital of Europe Award.
-As Vice-President and Chair of the Expert’s Committee of the Gulbenkian Foundation Award for Humanity he has been involved in the selection of high-profile climate champions.
-He has equally been supporting the BBVA Foundation in ranking nominations for FBBVA Biodiversity Conservation Awards, the Biophilia Award, and the Frontiers of Knowledge Award.
+As Vice-President and Chair of the Expert’s Committee of the Gulbenkian Foundation Award for Humanity he has assisted President Jorge Sampaio and then Chancellor Angela Merkel in the selection of high-profile climate champions.
+He has equally been supporting the BBVA Foundation in ranking nominations for FBBVA Biodiversity Conservation Awards and the Biophilia Award.

 On the policy and advisory front, he was appointed member of the National Council of the Environment and Sustainable Development (CNADS) by the Council of Ministers of Portugal where he serves since 2019.
 Previously, he served in the scientific advisory board to the Portuguese Foundation for Science and Technology (Natural and Environmental Sciences) and the scientific committee of DIVERSITAS’ bioDISCOVERY programme.
 He also contributed to the 2007 4th IPCC (Intergovernmental Panel for Climate Change) Assessment Report, for which the IPCC shared the Nobel Peace Prize.
 He was also made permanent member to the “Alto Consejo Consultivo de I+D+I” of the Presidency of the “Generalitat y del Gobierno Valenciano”, Spain, and is member of the NATO Science for Peace and Security (SPS) Programme’s ‘Independent Scientific Evaluation Group’ (ISEG).